 As part of the entry for GLOVE, we find, after a Winter’s Tale reference:

 These gloves are said to have been Elizabeth’s.
 They’re in the collection at Alnwick Castle in Northumberland, stronghold of the Percy family.
 Elizabeth never travelled that far north, but they could have been brought in from elsewhere.
-The Percies had some history with Elizabeth’s mother at one time, so who knows.
+The Percies had some doings with Elizabeth’s mother at one time, so who knows.

 The first Annales I found was from 1603 – the date is presumed because the title page is missing, but the volume ends with Elizabeth’s death so it’s a good guess.
 If Nares was correct, I had overshot my target.
-I thought I’d have a look around anyway.
+I thought I’d look around anyway.

 In case your eyes aren’t used to this sort of thing:

 The 26. of Januarie, the Earle of Darby married the Earle of Oxfords daughter at the court then at Greenewich, which marriage feast was there most royally kept.

 Lizzy (Elizabeth), my eldest daughter (probably, though I still have my doubts), was born in July 1575 while I was away on my travels.
 In 1595 she married William Stanley, 6th Earl of Derby, at Greenwich Palace.
 The Queen and all the court attended.
 Grandfather Burghley arranged the match.
 Don’t get me started.

 You know the debate over whether A Midsummer Night’s Dream was written to be the entertainment at a marriage feast most royally kept?
 It was.
 I wrote it for my daughter, who adored it.
 Sometimes it’s so simple.